jeffpar/pcjs.v1/devices/ti57/rom/README.md

 TI-57 ROMs
 ----------

-TI-57 ROM images come in several flavors, [Production ROMs](#ti-57-production-roms) and [Patent ROMs](#ti-57-patent-roms), which are discussed in detail below.
+TI-57 ROM binaries come in several flavors, [Production ROMs](#ti-57-production-roms) and [Patent ROMs](#ti-57-patent-roms), which are discussed in detail below.
 There may also have been one or more [TI-57 Production ROM Revisions](#ti-57-production-rom-revisions), as discussed at the bottom of this document.